Back to Home

 gem install kamal

-If you don’t have Ruby installed on your machine, just follow the installation instructions in Kamal’s docs https://kamal-deploy.org/docs/installation/
+If you don’t have Ruby installed on your machine and don’t want to install Ruby now, follow the alternative installation instructions in Kamal’s docs https://kamal-deploy.org/docs/installation/

 Once you’ve Kamal installed, create its config files